 The use of microbubble contrast agents can enhance gray-scale imaging and Doppler imaging.
 Newer agents that remain in the vascular compartment have been used for prostate imaging.
 Currently available agents include the following:

 Galactose–palmitic acid (Levovist)

 Perflexane lipid microspheres (Imavist)

 Perfluorobutane microspheres (NC100-100, Sonazoid)

 Several investigators have evaluated contrast-enhanced prostate ultrasonography.
-Ragde et al used EchoGen to study 15 patients with rising PSA levels and previous negative biopsy findings and found that only 2 of the 8 patients with abnormal vascular patterns were diagnosed with cancer.
+Ragde et al used EchoGen to study 15 patients with rising PSA levels and previous negative biopsy findings and found that the addition of this contrast agent helped guide biopsies to appropriate sites.

 Similarly, Watanabe et al studied 9 cases in which Levovist was used and demonstrated enhanced images of all cancers.
 Halpern et al evaluated 26 patients with elevated PSA levels and found significant image enhancement after using Imavist.
 However, the extra cost of this technique may be the limiting factor in its widespread use.

 The rationale for intermittent and harmonic ultrasonography is that conventional ultrasonography destroys the microbubbles of the contrast agents used in ultrasonographic imaging.
 Intermittent ultrasonography increases the enhancement provided by the contrast agents.
 In harmonic imaging, the reverberations produced by the contrast agent are visualized at a different frequency than the insonating frequency, which can provide a better image.